ariddell/tatom/source/feature_selection.rst

 ..
 FOOTNOTES

+.. [#fn_lyon] Unexpected spikes in word use happen all the time.
+Word usage in a large corpus
+    is notoriously *bursty* :cite:`church_poisson_1995`.
+    Consider, for example, ten French novels, one of which is set in Lyon.
+    While "Lyon" might appear in all novels, it would appear much (much) more frequently in the novel set in the city.]

-.. [#fnunderwood] Ted Underwood has written a `blog post discussing some of the drawbacks of using the log likelihood and chi-squared test statistic in the context of literary studies <http://tedunderwood.com/2011/11/09/identifying-the-terms-that-characterize-an-author-or-genre-why-dunnings-may-not-be-the-best-method/>`_.]
+.. [#fn_underwood] Ted Underwood has written a `blog post discussing some of the drawbacks of using the log likelihood and chi-squared test statistic in the context of literary studies <http://tedunderwood.com/2011/11/09/identifying-the-terms-that-characterize-an-author-or-genre-why-dunnings-may-not-be-the-best-method/>`_.]